agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

 {% include lead_image.html %}

-Things often come in sets:
+Things often come in sets, for example, States, Pokémon, Playing cards, etc.

-- States
-- Pokémon
-- Playing cards

 Each set has items that belong to them (like California, Charizard, Jack of Clubs) and checking if an item is a valid member is a common task.
 Some